ryanworm/CHD_predictor/README.md

 * Cleaned data of any partial datasets (n=645)
 * Data processing
  * To ensure that the training data contained enough positive CHD data the dataset was upscaled (n=6202).
  * In order to create a more reliable model the like attributes were removed.
 This was done through a seaborn heatmap by comparing highly correlated attributes.
-Overlapping catagories such as "Smoker" and "Cigarettes" were deemed redundant and the binary option was removed.
+Overlapping catagories such as "smoker" and "cigarettes per day" were deemed redundant and the binary option was removed.
 This allowed the attribute to have a magnitude and improved prediction accuracy.
 * Machine Learning
-  * Training the models
+  * The data was then subsectioned into training and testing sets using train_test_split and then scaled with StandardScaler.
-  * Picking our model
+  * Random forest recieved the best F1-accuracy score (96%) but in deployment K-Nearest Neighbors was used as it had better live testing.
+Random forest was not able to identify any high risk individuals
-* Scoring of our model
+* The deployed app has an F-1 accuracy of 73%

 # Tools/Packages Used
 * Numpy